-- 1. Plan income is that derived from fee billing (clinical income) by the Plan for clinical services provided by Plan members and associate members at or through RPCI.
-Income received from Health Research, Inc. as reimbursement to the practice plan for services performed by a member of the practice plan in conjunction with grants or contracts of Health Research, Inc. at RPCI ("grant revenue") shall be considered clinical practice income. - 2.
-In no event shall individual Plan members or associate plan members bill separately outside of the Plan for fees for professional services unless approved by the RPCI CEO and the Governing Board. - 3.
-State base annual salary, royalties, prizes and awards for professional excellence, honoraria for lectures and income unrelated to patient care are not considered Plan income.
+- 1. Plan income is that derived from fee billing (clinical income) by the Plan for clinical services provided by Plan members and associate members at or through RPCI. - 2.
+Income received from Health Research, Inc. as reimbursement to the practice plan for services performed by a member of the practice plan in conjunction with grants or contracts of Health Research, Inc. at RPCI ("grant revenue") shall be considered plan income and shall be earmarked and applied to that member or associate member's annual compensation as determined by the CEO.